 Google my business Products Image Dimensions

-Proper Google Business Profile product image size makes product posts stand out.
-These posts showcase products with prices and purchase links.
-The ‘Buy’ call-to-action button directs customers to your website.
+Proper Google Business Profile post image size helps product posts stand out.
+These posts display products with prices and purchase links.
+The Buy button takes customers directly to your website.

 • Default Size: 1200 x 900 pixels (4:3 aspect ratio)